Shivani210997/Linear_Regression-Bike-Sharing-Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Acknowledgements:
-- This project was inspired by UpGrad IIITB Programme, as a Assignment for the EPGP in Machine Learning and Artificial Intelligence course
+- This project was inspired by UpGrad IIITB Programme, as a Assignment for the EPGP in Machine Learning and Artificial Intelligence course.
-- References if any...
 - This project was based on building Multiple Linear Regression Model.

 ## Contact: